Why GIVA?

 Who Joins GIVA?

-• Sovereign Nations Directing sovereign giving into a coherent, internationally recognised standard—contributing at a rate that is proportional, credible, and formally aligned with GIVA’s terms.
+• Sovereign Nations Directing sovereign giving into a coherent, internationally recognised standard, contributing at a proportionate, credible rate aligned with GIVA’s terms.
 Basis: 1% of Gross National Income (GNI)

-• Corporations Converting CSR and strategic philanthropy into framework-aligned global impact—channelling a proportional share of annual profit through the Givingtide 1-1-1 channels.
+• Corporations Converting CSR and strategic philanthropy into framework-aligned global impact—channelling a proportionate share of annual profit through the Givingtide 1-1-1 channels.
 Basis: 1% of pre-tax profit

-• Foundations Ensuring that institutional philanthropy is strategically directed, comparable, and aligned with the GIVA framework—contributing from the core of annual grantmaking.
+• Foundations Ensuring that philanthropy is strategically directed, comparable, and aligned with the GIVA common benchmark—contributing from the core of annual grantmaking.
 Basis: 1% of total annual grants

 GIVA Within the